davelascoc/pollinators-quito/README.md

 Collaborations are welcome, particularly from students interested in pollination ecology, citizen science, or ecological network analysis.

 ## About the Project Leader
-**Daniel Velasco** is a marine biologist whose work currently focuses on marine ecology—coral restoration and pelagic species ecology—in Ecuador and the Galápagos Islands.
+This project was led by **Daniel Velasco**, a USFQ alumnus and research associate at the Tropical Biodiversity Institute (IBIOTROP), Universidad San Francisco de Quito (USFQ).
+Daniel is a marine biologist whose work currently focuses on marine ecology—coral restoration and pelagic species ecology—in Ecuador and the Galápagos Islands.
 However, his interests have long extended to broader biodiversity, ecological interactions, and conservation across terrestrial and coastal ecosystems.

 This pollination project began in **2022**, prior to his specialization in marine ecology.
 Although current research efforts are largely marine-focused, this project remains active and intended as a long-term contribution to understanding pollinator communities in Ecuador.